 Meaning, when you eat foods containing folic acid, MTHFR can not convert the folic acid into the active form or methyl-folate.
 In fact, the folic acid actually gets gunked up and sluggish because it can’t fully convert into Methyl-Folate.

 Every cell and tissue in your body involves the MTHFR gene in some way.
-This gene has important roles and responsibilities that requires us to function as healthy people.
+This gene has important roles and responsibilities that require us to function as healthy people.

 Methyl-Folate responsibility’s includes